PulseAI-Platform/kash_stash/README.md

 3. In your template, reference the ID of this second digest as the *logic digest ID*.
 4. Restart the agent if it was already running, just in case.

+For reference, the config for a medium-level use case should look like this:

+system_resource_graph:
+  type: task
+  job:
+    timing: 10m
+    language: bash
+    logic_digest_id: 10641
+    done_tags: systemgraph,sysok
+    fail_tags: systemgraphfail
+    threads: 1
+    timeout: 60

 You should now start seeing monitoring data flow in.
 Iterate and expand freely — Pulse is built to observe and evolve.